rgeraldporter/inquiry-monad/README.md

 This is useful when you want to convert an Inquiry process chain into a Promise or a Future.

-Warning: In the case of `InquiryP`, you will want to use `await` first before using chain (see below).
+Warning: In the case of `InquiryP`, you will want to use `await` first before using chain (see below), though that requires you to convert into a Promise (or Future).
 ```js
 const isMoreThanOne = x =>
     x > 1 ?
 Pass('Is greater than 1') : Fail('Is less than or equal to 1');